On the second eigenvalue of random bipartite biregular graphs: Switching for bipartite biregular graphs

 \section{Switching for bipartite biregular graphs}

 The method of switchings, developed by McKay and Wormald \cite{mckay1981expected,wormald1999models}, has been used to approximately enumerate regular graphs, counting subgraphs in random regular graphs, see for example \cite{mckay1981subgraphs,mckay2004short,kim2007small,krivelevich2001random2}.
-In recent years, combining with other random matrix techniques, switching has become a useful tool to study the spectra of random regular graphs \cite{johnson2015exchangeable, cook2018size,bauerschmidt2017local,bauerschmidt2017bulk,bauerschmidt2019local,bauerschmidt2020edge}.
+In recent years, combined with other random matrix techniques, switching has become a useful tool to study the spectra of random regular graphs \cite{johnson2015exchangeable, cook2018size,bauerschmidt2017local,bauerschmidt2017bulk,bauerschmidt2019local,bauerschmidt2020edge}.
 It was also applied to spectral analysis of other random graph models including random regular digraphs \cite{cook2017discrepancy,cook2017singularity,cook2019circular,litvak2019structure,litvak2017adjacency,litvak2019smallest,litvak2018circular} and random bipartite biregular graphs \cite{yang2017local,yang2017bulk}.
+The switching operation defines a natural Markov chain called the “switch chain”, which is often used to sample random graphs.
+In \cite{tikhomirov2020sharp}, the authors derived Poincar\'e inequalities for the switch chain on $d$-regular bipartite graphs when $3\leq d\leq cn$.
+It is known that such functional inequalities imply corresponding concentration inequalities \cite{ledoux2001concentration}, which provides a possible approach to study the spectral gap of uniform random regular bipartite graphs.

-In this section we introduce the switching operations on bipartite biregular graphs, which are different from \cite{yang2017local} and involve more vertices.
+In this section, we introduce the switching operations on bipartite biregular graphs, which are different from \cite{yang2017local} and involve more vertices.
 Our definition of switchings is an analog of the ``double switchings" defined for regular graphs in Section 4 of \cite{cook2018size}, and is suitable for bipartite biregular graphs.
 The switchings will be used to construct a coupling between $X$ and $X^{(u_1v_1)}$, where $X$ is the biadjacency matrix of a random bipartite biregular graph and $X^{(u_1v_1)}$ is the distribution of $X$ conditioned on $X_{u_1v_1}=1$.

 \begin{definition}[valid switchings] Assume $X_{u_1v_2}=X_{u_2v_1}=X_{u_3v_3}=1$ and $X_{u_1v_1}=X_{u_2v_3}=X_{u_3v_2}=0$.
 We define $(u_1,u_2,u_3,v_1,v_2,v_3)$ to be a \textit{valid forward switching} for $X$ as follows.
 After switching in the graph $G$, the edges $u_1v_1,u_2v_3,u_3v_2$ are added and the edges $u_1v_2,u_2v_1,u_3v_3$ are removed.
 In a similar way, suppose $X_{u_1v_2}=X_{u_2v_1}=X_{u_3v_3}=0$ and $X_{u_1v_1}=X_{u_2v_3}=X_{u_3v_2}=1$, define $(u_1,u_2,u_3,v_1,v_2,v_3)$ to be a \textit{valid backward switching} for $X$ if after switching, the edges $u_1v_2,u_2v_1,u_3v_3$ are added and the edges $u_1v_1,u_2v_3,u_3v_2$ are removed.
 In both of the forward and backward switchings, we assume $u_1,u_2,u_3,v_1,v_2,v_3$ are distinct vertices. \end{definition}